architects-land/minecraft-scaleway-frontend/README.md

 - `v*` is for a specific tag (e.g., `v1.0.0`)

 Environments:
-- `PORT` is the server's port
 - `ZONE` is the instance's zone
 - `INSTANCE` is the ID of the instance
 - `API_KEY` is your API key
 - `MINECRAFT_HOST` is the host of your Minecraft server
-- `MINECRAFT_PORT` is the port of your Minecraft server
-- `SERVER_NAME` is the name of this server
-- `WHITELIST` is the whitelist

 To save the logs, bind a volume to `/app/logs`.

-To use a custom icon, bind your icon to `/app/server-icon.png`.

 Example `docker-compose.yml`:
 ```yml